MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 2. Earning sMVK from participating in the incentive programs (e.g. yield farms or yield from supplying assets to [Mavryk’s lending pools](#lending-earning-yield-on-your-assets)).
 3. Delegating their sMVK to a Satellite, and earning a share of that Satellite's sMVK rewards for [Governance](#governance) or [Oracle price information](#the-decentralized-oracle).
 4. Users may also be awarded sMVK as their share of the system's [sMVK exit fees as discussed below](#converting-smvk-back-to-mvk-exit-fees).
+5. From liquidating vaults which contain sMVK as collateral.

 sMVK holders enjoy benefits which include (non-exhaustive list):

 - **Governance Rewards:** Voting on governance decisions is incentivized with lending fees & sMVK, and shared with delegates.
-- **Oracle Rewards:** Providing price feed data will be incentivized via MVK rewards and shared with delegates.
+- **Oracle Rewards:** Providing price feed data will be incentivized via sMVK rewards and shared with delegates.
-- **Exit Fee Rewards:** Distributed to sMVK holders as an opportunity cost reward for staying locked.
+- **Exit Fee Rewards:** Distributed to sMVK holders as a reward for staying locked.
-- **Operating A Satellite:** Users need to provide a sufficient amount of sMVK bond.
+- **Operating A Satellite:** Users need to provide a sufficient amount of sMVK.

 ### Converting sMVK back to MVK (exit fees)